-Upon completion of the Psychology curriculum, students will demonstrate knowledge of the history, foundations, content, and analytical skills of psychology in their ability to:
+Upon completion of the Psychology curriculum, students will demonstrate knowledge of the history, foundations, content, and analytical skills of psychology such as:

-- Biological Psychology (including Neuropsychology, Sensation and Perception, Comparative, and Ethological Psychology)
+- Biological Psychology (including Neuropsychology, Sensation and Perception, Comparative, and Ethnological Psychology)

 - Clinical, Abnormal, and Personality Psychology